HOW TO HYGGE SHABS

 I hope you’ll join me in hosting your very own Hygge Shabs this winter.
 And be sure to send me ALL the pics!

 Click here to check out his interview with Vice, here to read an article about hygge in the New Yorker, and here for alllllllll the hygge pinterests.
-Also, we’re still partnering with JBC to offer you books as nourishment!
-Check out our new offering, The Little Book of Hygge: Danish Secrets to Happy Living.
+For even more inspo, check out The Little Book of Hygge: Danish Secrets to Happy Living.

 To me, thinking about and setting my kavanah of having a Hygge Shabbat has changed my Jewish practice, and really, has changed the way I take on the day-to-day challenge of life.
 Shabbat has meant more to me in the past year than ever before, and more than I ever expected it would.
 Shabbat is sacred.
 It’s a time for rest, for celebration, for self-care, for love, for peace.
 It’s become my time to reflect, my time for calm, and my time to express my gratitude to the fullest.